EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * If TYPE mod 4 equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.

-* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite SUITE.
+* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite.
 Let X_V be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_V and store it for the length of the protocol.

-*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE, the private authentication key of Party V, and the following parameters (further clarifications in {{COSE-sig-explained}}).
+*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, the private authentication key of Party V, and the following parameters (further clarifications in {{COSE-sig-explained}}).
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

    * protected = bstr .cbor ID_CRED_V